 (c) if no request is made under (a) or (b) above, 2 Working Days prior to the Withdrawal Date.

-5.1.2 validate and check the Credit Cover provided by each Trading Party.
+5.1.2 validate and check the Credit Cover provided by each Imbalance Party.
 Where the Credit Cover provided is:

-(a) a Letter of Credit or Cash Deposit, then unless otherwise agreed with BSCCo, notify the ECVAA of the resultant Energy Credit Cover in accordance with paragraph 5.3 and, if the FAA receives the Credit Cover from the relevant Trading Party by 17:00 hours, on the same Working Day.
+(a) a Letter of Credit or Cash Deposit, then unless otherwise agreed with BSCCo, notify the ECVAA of the resultant Energy Credit Cover in accordance with paragraph 5.3 and, if the FAA receives the Credit Cover from the relevant Imbalance Party by 17:00 hours, on the same Working Day.

-(b) in any other form not authorised by BSCCo, the FAA shall reject such Letter of Credit and notify the Trading Party of such rejection on the same Working Day the Letter of Credit was received.
+(b) in any other form not authorised by BSCCo, the FAA shall reject such Letter of Credit and notify the Imbalance Party of such rejection on the same Working Day the Letter of Credit was received.

-5.1.3 where the FAA receives a notice from a Trading Party that it wishes to alter the amounts provided as Credit Cover between different Letters of Credit and/or by way of Letter of Credit and Cash Deposit, validate and check the revised Credit Cover in accordance with paragraph 5.1.2 and, where such alteration is in respect of a reduction of Credit Cover, follow the process under paragraph 5.2.
+5.1.3 where the FAA receives a notice from an Imbalance Party that it wishes to alter the amounts provided as Credit Cover between different Letters of Credit and/or by way of Letter of Credit and Cash Deposit, validate and check the revised Credit Cover in accordance with paragraph 5.1.2 and, where such alteration is in respect of a reduction of Credit Cover, follow the process under paragraph 5.2.

-5.1.4 not later than 20 Working Days before any Letter of Credit is due to expire, request in writing from the Trading Party appropriate Credit Cover to be provided within 10 Working Days of such request in one or more of the following ways:
+5.1.4 not later than 20 Working Days before any Letter of Credit is due to expire, request in writing from the Imbalance Party appropriate Credit Cover to be provided within 10 Working Days of such request in one or more of the following ways:

 (a) confirmation from the issuing bank that the outstanding Letter of Credit has been extended for a period of not less than 3 months and on the terms required by BSCCo;